 SinterCast operates within the environmental limits established by local and national legislation and does not have any operations that require specific environmental permission or concessions from the authorities.
-The accuracy of the SinterCast process enables foundries to produce CGI castings with a lower scrap rate, thus reducing the emissions and the cost associated with re-manufacturing.
-As a CGIenabler, the SinterCast technology contributes to the production of smaller and more fuel-efficient engines. thus reducing CO2 emissions in passenger vehicle and commercial vehicle applications.
-In general, the diesel engines produced using SinterCast-CGI provide approximately 20% better fuel efficiency and 20% less CO2 emissions than the nearest available petrol engine options.
+The accuracy of the SinterCast process enables foundries to reduce scrap rates, thus reducing the emissions and the cost associated with re-manufacturing.
+As a CGI-enabler, the SinterCast technology contributes to the production of smaller and more fuel-efficient engines, thus reducing CO2 emissions in passenger vehicle and commercial vehicle applications.
+In general, the diesel engines produced using SinterCast-CGI provide up to 30% better fuel efficiency and therefore, up to 30% lower CO2 emissions (or more when towing) than the nearest available petrol engine options.